Allaye Chan Law

 Because the consequences of a domestic violence accusation can be severe, it is important to be represented by an experienced domestic violence attorney in these proceedings.
 Entering a guilty or no-contest plea for purpose of getting the experience over with is common, but it can be a serious mistake to do this without consulting an experienced attorney who can evaluate the case from every angle.

 If you have been charged with domestic violence, the experienced Sacramento domestic violence attorney at Allaye Chan Law can help.
-We have successfully handled all types of domestic violence cases in Sacramento County.
+We have successfully handled all types of domestic violence defense cases in Sacramento County.
 At Allaye Chan Law, we understand the sensitive nature of domestic violence charges and are dedicated to helping you fight back.

 Arrested & Charged With a Crime?